Raw Milk of the Highest Quality

 in Loudoun County Virginia, near Lovettsville

-We will have cow shares available for sale in March 2016.
-If you'd like to buy shares, email firstname.lastname@example.org.
+We currently have cow shares available for sale.
+If you'd like to buy shares, email email@example.com.
 Please put "Cow Share Wanted" in your subject line and we'll get back to you as soon as we can.

 The only way to legally obtain raw milk in Virginia is to own a cow.
 If you join our cow share program, you will purchase a share of a herd of dairy cows.
 Then, you can have a dependable source of raw milk from your own cows.
 Our cow share program is set up so that it is legal for everyone involved so that your milk supply is unlikely to be disrupted by the government.
 To read about why some people are choosing raw milk, we suggest reading about real milk.

 We feed NO grain.
 The cows that live here have access to pasture 24 hours a day, 365 days a year.
 For most of the year, the cows enjoy grazing in our lush pastures of perennial grasses and clover.
 The cows also eat hay as needed.

 Cows fed NO grain produce healthier milk than cows that are supplemented with even small amounts of grain.
 When cows are fed no grain, their milk contains "an ideal ratio of essential fatty acids or EFAs.
 There are two families of EFAs—omega-6 and omega-3 fatty acids.
 Studies suggest that if your diet contains roughly equal amounts of these two fats, you will have a lower risk of cancer, cardiovascular disease, autoimmune disorders, allergies, obesity, diabetes, dementia, and various other mental disorders."
 Milk from pastured cows also contains more vitamins, fat, and protein than milk from grain-fed cows.